University honours pioneering archaeologist

-The University of Leicester is to honour a pioneering female archaeologist by naming one of its academic buildings after her.
+The University of Leicester has honoured a pioneering female archaeologist by naming one of its academic buildings after her.

 Deputy vice-chancellor Prof Henrietta O’Connor said: “Dame Kathleen Kenyon contributed so much to our understanding of Leicester’s Roman past, and commemorating her immense contribution in this way perfectly reflects the world-changing research being done by our School of Archaeology and Ancient History and School of Museum Studies.”